Stjaertfena/lab-2-undoing-changes/README.md

 As a developer you're occasionally faced with the need to undo (or rather redo) a series of commits – just like the original poster of [this](https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git) Stack Overflow question (with over 10M views).

 Common reasons for wanting to undo changes are:
-- Accidentally committed files, such as logs, binaries, or libraries, never intended for source code management
+- Accidentally committing unwanted files, such as logs, binaries, or libraries, never intended for source code management
 - Embarassing typo in commit message
 - Committing changes on the wrong branch, e.g. straight in `main` instead of in a feature branch.

-In this assignment you'll learn how to rework your history based on some common problems.
+In this assignment you'll learn how to rework your history based on these common problems.

 ## Purpose & Goal
 - Get comfortable undoing changes and rework your git history
-- Deepen your knowledge about `remote` vs `local` branches and `remote` vs `local` repositories
+- Deepen your knowledge about `remote` vs `local` branches, and `remote` vs `local` repositories
-- Learn about do's and dont's related to rewriting public histories
+- Learn about "do's and dont's" related to rewriting public histories
 - Understand the difference between `log` and `reflog`

 ## Expectations